Dixieland Band: Stud record

-A very successful stallion, as of early 2008 Dixieland Band has sired 114 stakes race winners and 43 Graded stakes race winners, of which five have each earned more than $1 million.
+A successful stallion, as of early 2008 Dixieland Band has sired 114 stakes race winners and 43 Graded stakes race winners, of which five have each earned more than $1 million.
 In addition, Dixieland Band is the damsire of two Kentucky Derby winners: Monarchos in 2001 and Street Sense in 2007.
-He is also the damsire of Including, Big Truck, and the 2007 Australian Champion Stayer, Delta Blues.
+He is also the damsire of Including, Big Truck, the 2007 Australian Champion Stayer, Delta Blues, and the 2008 Kentucky Derby runner-up Eight Belles.

 Owner Bayard Sharp's daughter Sarah is married to prominent Kentucky horseman William S. Farish III.
 Sharp died in 2002, and Dixieland Band stood at the Farish family's Lane's End Farm in Versailles.
 Among his progeny were Drum Taps, Bowman's Band, Citidancer, Dixie Brass, and Dixie Union.

 At the end of the 2008 breeding season, Dixieland Band was pensioned from stud duties.
 He was euthanized due to the infirmities of old age on April 7, 2010.